 “If your dog has fluid coming out of its eyes, you might assume that the animal is crying.
 However, it’s important for pet owners to note that dogs cannot cry in the way that humans do.
 If a dog’s eyes are discharging liquid, it is because something is wrong, not because the animal is overcome with emotion.”
 VCA Animal Hospitals

 Video of dog crying tears.
 Hoax or True Tears?
-You judge!
+Without doubt living in a shelter is sad for dogs.

 - Vingerhoets, A. (2013).
 Why Only Humans Weep: Unravelling the mysteries of the tears.
 Oxford University Press.